Catherine Swinnerton

 Catherine Swinnerton (born 12 May 1958) is an English former racing cyclist.
 Born in Fenton, Staffordshire as one of seven children, Swinnerton is part of a cycling family, and founders of Swinnerton Cycles in Fenton.

 Career

 She competed in the road race at the 1984 Summer Olympics in Los Angeles, where she finished 13th.
 She was twice British National Road Race Champion, winning in 1977 and 1984.

 Family

 The Swinnerton family were a cycling family, Swinnerton Cycles was founded in 1915, in Victoria Road, Fenton, Stoke-on-Trent.
 Roy Swinnerton (1925-2013 and a national grass champion in 1956) and his wife Doris (née Salt) took over the shop in 1956 and set up a cycling club called Stoke ACCS during 1970.

-Catherine's twin brother Paul was a two times British track champion, Bernadette won a world silver medal, Margaret, Mark and Bernard were all British internationals and Frances also competed for the club.
+Catherine's twin brother Paul was a three times British track champion, Bernadette won a world silver medal, Margaret, Mark and Bernard were all British internationals and Frances also competed for the club.